Army Basic Training Locations: Where You Go & Why

 Your Journey's Starting Point is Set: What to Do Now

-Understanding where you go for basic training is the first step.
-The Army’s structured training plan is tailored to a soldier's future career from day one, and this knowledge is a valuable tool for preparing for basic training.
+Understanding where army basic training locations are, and why your MOS decides which one you'll attend, is the first step.
+The Army's structured training plan is tailored to a soldier's future career from day one, and this knowledge is a valuable tool for preparing for basic training.

 Now that you know your potential location is tied to your job, take a simple, practical step: look up the typical weather for that area.
 Knowing whether to expect dry heat or cold rain is a small detail that can make a big difference in your mental readiness.